 Why God is Silent video

-Though this is not a “Church” song, the lyrics really speak to the situation many find themselves in.
-In order to hear from God and enter the Secret Place for face-to-face visits, it helps to know why God is sometimes silent.
-If we don’t understand this, bitterness and unbelief may creep into our hearts.
+Though this is not a “Church” song, the lyrics really speak to a topic that affects many Christians.
+When we pray, God doesn’t seem to answer.
+When the situation is important to our hearts, this silence may compromise our relationship with our Heavenly Father and how we perceive Him.
+In order to hear from God, it helps to know why God is sometimes silent.
+If we don’t understand this, bitterness and disbelief may creep into our hearts.

 We see through a plethora of Bible stories that God speaks to select individuals, regardless of the state of their relationship with Him or their sin: Abraham, Moses, and Paul are three of the most well-known.
 Why doesn’t He speak to more people?
 I needed to know about free will, Satan, judgment, and the attributes of God to fully understand this concept.
 Of these four, the judgment of God and who He is are the key components.